nsaunders/writing/posts/cascade-perils/index.md

 The cascade allows clients to bypass a component's API (props).
-Instead of following the rules of interaction, the client can reach in and modify the private implementation details of the component, forcing it into alignment with the specific use case at hand.
+Instead of following the rules of interaction, the client can reach in and modify the private implementation details of the component, unsafely coercing it into alignment with the specific use case at hand.
 In the short term, this power may seem useful, but eventually it will lead to defects when component implementation details change unexpectedly.

 As a component library maintainer, I would much rather update a component's API to meet the client's need than for the client to modify its internals.
 If I were